-Obviously, practice makes perfect and the more shooters you play, the better you'll get, but for some tips to speed up the process, I reached out to former professional Overwatch player Rémy "Adetonian" Cabresin.
+Obviously, practice makes perfect.
+The more shooters you play, the better you'll get.
+For some tips to speed up the process, I reached out to former professional Overwatch player Rémy "Adetonian" Cabresin.

 Improving your FPS aim isn't just about skill.
 It's about establishing good shooter habits, breaking bad ones, learning how to practice, and paying attention to how you hold your mouse.